Space-time accessibility supports participation in after-work leisure activities: Introduction

-Structural Equation Modeling (SEM) has been widely used in travel behavior research, demonstrating its utility in analyzing complex relationships between the built environment and mobility \citep{Golob_2003, Kroesen_Van_Wee_2022, Song_et_al_2016}.
+To disentangle the complex pathways through which space–time accessibility shapes leisure participation, we employ Structural Equation Modeling (SEM), a widely used approach in travel behavior research \citep{Golob_2003, Kroesen_Van_Wee_2022, Song_et_al_2016}.
 SEM is particularly adept at dissecting intricate causal structures \citep{Golob_2003, Kroesen_Van_Wee_2022}.
 For instance, SEM has been applied to explore the interdependencies among land use, socio-demographic attributes, and travel patterns \citep{Song_et_al_2016}, and to model mediating variables such as car ownership when analyzing the built environment's influence on travel behavior \citep{Zhang_et_al_2025}.
-This method provides valuable insights into how built environment characteristics---including density, diversity, connectivity, and accessibility---affect various outcomes, such as individual transport emissions, health outcomes, and rural income, by shaping residents' travel choices and capabilities \citep{Azmoodeh_et_al_2023, Kroesen_Van_Wee_2022, Li_et_al_2024, Song_et_al_2016}.
+This method has been shown to provide valuable insights into how built environment characteristics---including density, diversity, connectivity, and accessibility---affect various outcomes, such as individual transport emissions, health outcomes, and rural income, by shaping residents' travel choices and capabilities \citep{Azmoodeh_et_al_2023, Kroesen_Van_Wee_2022, Li_et_al_2024, Song_et_al_2016}.